ansible-community/molecule-podman/README.rst

 Change podman executable
 ========================

-To change the podman executable from the standard podman, export environment variable MOLECULE_PODMAN_EXECUTABLE.
-For instance if you wish to run molecule with podman-remote instead of ordinary podman, the variable can be exportet as:
+To change the podman executable from the standard podman, export environment variable ``MOLECULE_PODMAN_EXECUTABLE``.
+For instance, if you wish to run molecule with ``podman-remote`` instead of ordinary ``podman``, the variable can be exported as:

 export MOLECULE_PODMAN_EXECUTABLE=podman-remote